plugin-icon

 • Optional pagination for event lists.

-• Configurable event date output formats.
+• Configurable event date output formats with localized editor previews.

 • Optional ticket links in frontend event lists.